michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

         "filter_types": [
             "GPT"
         ],
-        "substitutions_template": "Classify the 'Response' into one of the following categories: \n1) Correct: When the 'Response' is related to the 'query'. \n2) Incorrect: The 'Response' is not related to the 'query'. \n3) Sensitive Information: The 'Response' contains sensitive information such as ID numbers, customer numbers, usernames, etc.", "substitutions": [{
+        "substitutions_template": "Classify the 'Response' into one of the following categories: n1) Cars: When the query mentions cars or a phrase related with automotion. n2) Others: If the query does not mention the above topics. nRespond only with the category and topic (do not provide any explanation or reasoning). nQuery: ", "substitutions": [
+            {
-            "from": "Correct",
+                "from": "Others",
-            "to": null
+                "to": "Answer that you are a bot that talks only abaout cars and automotion.", "extra_words": [],
+                "randpick": 3
             },
             {
-                "from": "Incorrect",
-                "to": "Notify that a hallucination has been detected in the generated response and that the query cannot be answered.", "extra_words": [
-                    "weather",
-                    "nature"
-                ],
-                "randpick": 3
-            }, {
-                "from": "Sensitive Information",
+                "from": "Cars",
-                "to": "Notify that sensitive information has been detected and that the query cannot be answered.
-Suggest discussing:", "extra_words": [
-                    "weather",
-                    "nature",
-                    "landscapes",
-                    "flora and fauna",
-                    "geography"
-                ],
+                "to": null,
+                "extra_words": [],
                 "randpick": 3
             }
         ]